ezan99/2DPacManGame/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Feel free to report any issues to me.

 Please make sure to update tests as appropriate.

 ## License